Wuheqilin: Biography

+Wuheqilin describes himself as a "Wolf Warrior artist".

 Significant works

 A dispute between China and Australia arose in 2020 when a member of China's foreign ministry posted online a picture of Wuheqilin's image Peace Force, which depicts an Australian soldier preparing to slit an Afghan child's throat.
 The image is a reference to the Brereton Report, which exposed the murder of more than three dozen Afghan civilians by Australian troops.
 Australian Prime Minister Scott Morrison demanded an apology, which China declined to give.
 Wuheqilin then created another image mocking Morrison.

+Wuheqilin satirized writer Fang Fang with his image Crown of a Jester, depicting Fang Fang as a court jester for a uniformed white master sitting on a throne while Fang Fang performs for Western journalists in the gallery.
+It portrayed her as having "handed over the knife" with which her "Western sponsors" could attack China.